 - 1 tsp Kosher Salt

 - 1 TBS Fresh Rosemary Leaves – chopped

-- To quickly dry out your potato slices, preheat your oven to the lowest possible temperature and turn off the oven, before you start slicing and washing potatoes.
+- To quickly dry out the potato slices, preheat your oven to the lowest possible temperature and turn off the oven, before you start slicing and washing potatoes.
 Spread washed and drained potato slices out evenly on sheet pans and place in the warm oven for 10 minutes.

-- You can use a nonstick skillet or spring form pan, however you won’t get the same golden color as you would using a cast iron skillet.
+- Pan recommendation: You can use a nonstick skillet or spring form pan, however you won’t get the same golden color as you would using a cast iron skillet.
 It will still be equally as delicious though!

-- To Roast Garlic: Preheat the oven to 400 degrees.
-Cut the top off of the head of garlic.
-Place the head of garlic on a small sheet of aluminum foil.
-Drizzle with olive oil and sprinkle with a bit of salt.
-Wrap garlic up tightly in the foil.
+- To roast garlic: Preheat the oven to 400F.
+Cut the top off of the head of garlic so the cloves are exposed, then place it on a small sheet of aluminum foil.
+Drizzle with olive oil and sprinkle with a bit of salt, then wrap the garlic up tightly in the foil.
 Place the garlic package directly on the center oven rack and roast for 40 – 50 minutes.
 Remove from oven and allow to cool slightly.
 Remove head of garlic from the foil and squeeze the roasted cloves out of the skins into a ramekin or a small bowl.
-Set aside.
+BOOM!
+Flavor for days!

 - To reheat the galette, cook in an oven preheated to 375 degrees F for 10-15 minutes